UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Southern Miss Stats and Trends

-- Southern Miss has one win against the spread in nine games this year.
+- Thus far this year Southern Miss has one win against the spread.

-- The Golden Eagles have yet to cover the spread this year when underdogs by 33 points or more.
+- The Golden Eagles have yet to cover the spread this season when underdogs by 33 points or more.

-- Southern Miss' games this season have gone over the total in just two out of nine opportunities (22.2%).
+- Southern Miss' games this year have hit the over two times in nine opportunities (22.2%).

-- When Southern Miss totals over 337.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Southern Miss amasses more than 337.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Golden Eagles have turned the ball over 22 times this season, five more turnovers than the Roadrunners have forced (17).